 5. Only those expenses which are actual, necessary, and reasonable will be reimbursed.
 Personal expenses which do not fall into these categories will not be reimbursed.
 Expenditures such as laundry, valet service, entertainment, snacks, refreshments and bar bills are not reimbursable.

 6. Travel by common carrier is the preferred mode of transportation.
 Air travel should be by coach or tourist accommodation.

 7. Use of a privately-owned vehicle for travel is authorized when the conditions of the travel make it easier, more economical or equal to the cost of a common carrier such as a rental car.
 Such travel will be reimbursed at the prevailing mileage rate as described below.
 Anticipated mileage costs should be included in the total amount requested on the “Authorization for Travel Expenses” form.

 Travel Authorization Form; Approval Requirements

 1. A completed “Authorization for Travel Expenses” form must be completed by the employee.
 Details of the travel expenses should be attached to the form.
 The maximum amount requested should reflect all expenses expected to be incurred and paid by the College.
 It is necessary to submit the travel authorization form and obtain approval at least 30 days prior to travel.

-2. Requests for travel authorization must be approved by the appropriate department chairperson/head, as well as the appropriate Vice President.
-For grant-funded requests , travel must also be approved by the Project Director of the Grant to ensure the requested travel is consistent with the terms of the sponsored funding contract and by Financial Services to ensure that the sponsored account has sufficient funds.
+2. Requests for travel authorization must be approved by the appropriate department chairperson/head, as well as the appropriate Senior Vice President or Vice President.
+For grant-funded requests, travel must also be approved by the Project Director of the Grant to ensure the requested travel is consistent with the terms of the sponsored funding contract and by Financial Services to ensure that the sponsored account has sufficient funds.

 3. In addition to the approvals required pursuant to paragraph 2 above, all travel outside New York State must be approved by the President.